 If you always cuddled with Fido on the couch, don’t use that same spot to feed your newborn.
 We plan on using a glider in the nursery for most of our newborn’s feedings.
 We also learned to feed Finley during one of the feeding times to create positive associations.

 Your dog may love licking your newborn’s sweet, milk-dribbled face.
 But it’s safer not to let the dog and baby faces get too close.
 There could be too much excitement, the baby could laugh or scream; there are too many unknowns.

 A concerned dog has his ears back, looks away and licks his lips.
 If your dog exhibit these signs, bring him to a safe space away from the baby.

 Don’t ask the same person to watch babies and dogs at the same time.
 It’s too much at once.

 Don’t be afraid of the new situation, but take the proper precautions.

+What do you think about dogs and babies?
 Have you ever brought home a new baby when you already had a dog?
 How did it go?
 Tell us your tips and experiences in the comments.

-Read more about dogs and babies:
+Read more about babies and dogs on Dogster.com:

 About the author: Whitney C. Harris is a New York-based freelance writer for websites including StrollerTraffic, Birchbox and WhattoExpect.com.
 A former book and magazine editor, she enjoys running (with Finley), watching movies (also with Finley), and cooking meatless meals (usually with Finley watching close by).